Systems-Induced Property Emergence

 The Threshold-Conditional Emergence Pattern, Recovered Into the Corpus's Vocabulary and Applied to Constraint Composition Over LLM Substrates With Substrate-and-Keeper Composition, Anchored in HTX

-CANONICAL — open invitation to falsify.
+PRIMARY ARTICULATION — open invitation to falsify.

 Reader's Introduction.
 Doc 474 (Systems-Induced Property Emergence — deprecated) named the corpus's central claim about hierarchical systems: properly composed lower-level constraints induce systemic higher-level properties.
 The "properly composed" modifier has carried more weight than the prior document specifies.
-This canonical document supplies the operating-conditions layer the modifier has been gesturing at, by recovering — into the corpus's vocabulary and applied to its specific domain — the threshold-conditional emergence pattern that statistical mechanics, percolation theory, complete mediation, information theory, optics, capability-based security, and systems biology have each separately developed for their own cases.
+This primary-articulation document supplies the operating-conditions layer the modifier has been gesturing at, by recovering — into the corpus's vocabulary and applied to its specific domain — the threshold-conditional emergence pattern that statistical mechanics, percolation theory, complete mediation, information theory, optics, capability-based security, and systems biology have each separately developed for their own cases.
 The recovery is the contribution at the field-clarity layer; the corpus's specific work concentrates in the application to constraint composition over LLM substrates with substrate-and-keeper composition, in the HTX-specific prediction of ordered property emergence, and in the explicit reorganization of the corpus's prior induced-property models as instances of the same threshold-conditional structure.
 The originating prompts are appended.

 Jared Foy · 2026-04-27 · Doc 541